Home Tech Chromebook Running Slow – Step By Step Guide To Fix It

 There will be a higher demand or workload on the RAM with many apps running simultaneously.

-Additionally, the presence of outdated apps or those better suited to a different OS slows down your system.
+Additionally, outdated apps or those better suited to a different OS slows down your system.

 4. Installed Extensions